nasa/harmony-trajectory-subsetter/README.md

 ### Versioning:

-There are two versions associated with the Trajectory Subsetter: the SDPS release version and the Harmony service Docker image version.

-### SDPS versioning:

-The SDPS release version is managed via the `VERSION` file in the root directory of this repository.
-Bamboo reads this file during the build plan, and uses the contents in the deployment project when a release is deployed to Nexus.
-This occurs for major SDPS releases and for hotshelves.

-The SDPS releases version should only be iterated when a merging from the `dev` branch to the `master` branch, at a time when it has been identified that a static version of the Trajectory Subsetter is required.
-The process should be as follows:

-* Create a release branch from `dev` using `git checkout -b <release_branch_name>`.
-* Update the contents of the `VERSION` file to be the name of the new release, either an SDPS release (e.g., `212_UPDATES`) or a hotshelf (e.g., `HOTSHELF-DAS-XXX`).
-* Commit those changes, and create a pull request against the `master` branch.
-* Once the pull request is merged, ensure an appropriately named artefact has been placed in the [Trajectory Subsetter part of Nexus](https://maven.earthdata.nasa.gov/#browse/browse:trajectorysubsetter).
-* Merge back from `master` into `dev`, to ensure the `dev` branch is up to date.

-### Harmony versioning:

-Harmony releases occur every time changes are made to the code and merged into the `dev` branch.
+Harmony releases occur every time changes are made to the service version as listed in `docker/service_version.txt`, and those changes are merged into the `main` branch.
 The versions use semantic version numbers (`major.minor.patch`).
-This version is included in the `docker/service_version.txt` file.
 When updating the Trajectory Subsetter, the version number contained in that file should be incremented before creating a pull request.

 The general rules for which version number to increment are: